MattEdwards94/AdaptivePIV/README.md

                   vec_val='NMT',
                   interp='struc_cub')

 There are two ways to see this function in action.
 Calling `python example.py` will run both the experimental example and the synthetic example (below) one after another.
-Alternatively, to just run one, launch a `python` session from within the `cross_corr_interview` directory and `import example`, followed by running the desired function `example.experimental_example()` or `example.synthetic_example()`.
+Alternatively, to just run one, launch a `python` session from within the `AdaptivePIV` directory and `import example`, followed by running the desired function `example.experimental_example()` or `example.synthetic_example()`.

 If you would like to play about with the various settings, run `help(PIV.analysis.WidimSettings.__init__)` (with `PIV` imported) to see what each value can accept.